reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

     Assertions.assertEquals(3L, allWelderCount);
   }
 ```

 The test demonstrates default methods in `BiPredicate`.
 It defines predicates for various worker conditions, like junior carpenters and welders.
 Using default methods `or()`, `and()`, and `negate()`, it creates new predicates for combinations like all junior workers, groomed carpenters, and non-carpenters.
-These predicates are then applied to filter workers, and the counts are asserted.
+We apply these predicates to filter workers, and verify the counts.
 This showcases how default methods enhance the functionality of `BiPredicate` by enabling logical operations like OR, AND, and negation.

 ### IntPredicate